Exit Step: Prevent Future Workflow Runs

 2. The contact progresses through the workflow steps.

-4. If the same workflow trigger happens again later for that same contact, the workflow will not start again.
+4. If the same automatic workflow trigger happens again later for that same contact, the workflow will not start again.

 What Is Not Blocked